Avantol13/mgen/README.md

 -------------------------- Usage --------------------------

-- Currently, you just have to run main.py using Python 2.7
+- Currently, you just have to run main.py using Python 2.7.10+
+- Does NOT work with Python 3+
+- Will accept command line arguments (run main.py -h for more info)